 I made it 50 miles and was good and tired.
 That was a great ride.
 But wait there was more.

 I decided to ride the Freedomfest Ride on Sunday.
 It’s a 35 mile ride on a nice hilly course through the Flint Hills.
 I wanted to push myself and see how well I could do.
 I rode with the High Gear Team for a few hundred yards and then never saw them again.
 No big surprise there.
-Then I rode with my friend Chris for quite awhile, until he got a flat tire.
+Then I rode with my friend Chris for a while, until he got a flat tire.
 Sorry Chris, but I had to keep pedaling.
 I wanted to get done as quickly as I could.
 I didn’t want my body to give out on me again.
-I was on my own for quite awhile.
+I was on my own.
 I saw someone in the distance and was trying to catch him for miles.

 Finally, I caught and passed my friend John and then saw Matt on the side of the road taking a quick break.
 We ended up riding the rest of the way together.
 Most of the way back we had the wind at our back and we made really good time.
 Talking with Matt made the time and miles fly by.
 I was pushing it as hard as I could and was feeling pretty good.
 I was drinking grape Cytomax, which I find delicious, and “eating” Gu Roctane gels.
 It was working because I was feeling pretty good.
 I still didn’t feel strong but I was riding pretty fast, the weather was ridiculously beautiful and the course was a good one, as long as you like some hills.